tomazcebul/MK60e5-Standalone/README.md

 |E90 M3 LCI 2010 LHD |34527853586 |34526870077 |Front sensor only on M3, rear sensor same on E81, E82, E87, E88 and E9x 6 cylinder gasoline and diesel engines as well as on some N43 and N47 engine cars |
 |E85 Z4  LHD |R:34526792896, L:34526792897 |34526757281 |Front sensor same on all E85, E86 and E46.
 Rear sensor same on all E85, E86 |

+MK60E5 requires active Hall efect VSS with VDA output data stream.
+Factory sensors on 6 cylinder E8x and E9x are all designed to work with magnetic rings.
 The following page describes additional technical information on various [vheel speed sensors](MK60E5-Components/WheelSpeedSensors.md).

 ## DSC Sensor